-If a person regularly has yellow stool due to their diet, they should try avoiding fatty foods, processed foods, gluten, or anything that causes an upset stomach.
+If a person regularly has yellow stools, they should try avoiding fatty, processed foods, gluten, or anything that causes an upset stomach.

-As a result, the body may not be able to absorb all the nutrients in food, which may lead to diarrhea or yellow stool.
+As a result, the body may not be able to absorb all of the nutrients in food, which may lead to diarrhea or yellow stool.

-Taking steps to relieve stress by reducing commitments, practicing yoga, or seeing a therapist, may help reduce the physical symptoms.
+Taking steps to relieve stress by reducing commitments, practicing yoga, or seeing a therapist may help reduce physical symptoms.

 If people with celiac disease eat gluten, a protein in wheat, rye, and barley, their immune system responds by attacking the tissues of their small intestine.

 This immune response causes tissue damage and compromises the intestines’ ability to absorb nutrients.

-In addition to yellow stool, symptoms of celiac disease can include:
+In addition to yellow stool, symptoms of celiac disease include:

 There is no cure for celiac disease, but a person can effectively manage the condition by avoiding gluten.

 Disorders of the pancreas

-Different disorders of the pancreas can cause yellow or pale stool.
-These problems include:
+Disorders of the pancreas can cause yellow or pale stool.
+Some of these disorders include: